-Operación Masacre | Art must be dangerous
+Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 On June 9, 1956, twelve innocent men gathered in a house in Vicente López, a suburb of Greater Buenos Aires, to listen to the final of the South American middleweight boxing championship.
 Most of them had no idea that another fight was going on in Buenos Aires as they listened to the match.

-In the military base of Campo de Mayo, thirty kilometres from the house, the colonels Cortínez and Ibazeta were attempting a revolution against the bloody regime of general Aramburu.
+In the military base of Campo de Mayo, thirty kilometres from the house, the colonels Cortínez and Ibazeta were attempting a revolution against the bloody regime of General Aramburu.

 In November ’56, Walsh started investigating the shooting.
 A search which eventually led him to find seven hidden survivors and to demonstrate the blatant unlawfulness and invalidity of the Police’s actions.
 But finding a publishing house was almost as hard as reconstructing those facts.
 After a long, unsuccessful search, he managed to make his findings public in the form of nine articles ina weekly newspaper.
 He gave them the title Un libro que no encuentra editor (A book that can’t find a publisher).
 Then, in December 1957, he finally found one.
 Operación Masacre came out as a book, and it was bound to make history.